 Following a preliminary triage to eliminate submissions unsuitable for Annals of Neurosciences all papers are sent out for review.
 The covering letter is important.
 To help the Editor in their preliminary evaluation, please indicate why you think the paper suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.

-Annals of Neurosciences is committed to delivering high quality, fast peer-review your paper, and as such has partnered with Publons. that seeks to track, verify and give credit for peer review.
+Annals of Neurosciences is committed to delivering high quality, fast peer-review your paper, and as such has partnered with Publons. to track, verify and give credit for peer review.
 Reviewers for Annals of Neurosciences can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
 Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
 For more the Publons website.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

 - Made a substantial contribution to the concept or design of the work; or analysis or interpretation of data,

 - Drafted the article or revised it critically for important intellectual content,